Posted in:

 Brilliant archeologic museum

 The Archeo Norico Museum is located in the Gothic castle keep and the former residential wing.
-Although it does not look like this from the outside, the museum offers several quite extensive exhibitions, with more than 5000 objects from almost 7000 years.
+Although it does not look like this from the outside, the museum offers several extensive exhibitions, with more than 5000 objects from almost 7000 years.
+Archaeological finds from the Copper Age/Paleolithic period provide evidence of an early occupation of the later castle area dating back over 6500 years.
 You can study artefacts from ancient and Roman times, from the mythical Celts, an extensive weapons exhibition, 3000 years of glass production in Styria, and a life-like torture chamber in the basement.
 Regardless of the period of interest, you find plenty of fascinating objects on display, which provide deeper historical insights.
 Finally, you can access the viewing platform at the top of the square castle tower through the museum.

 ADVERTISEMENT